 You truly do not need any specialized polymer clay tools or prior knowledge to make this rainbow necklace.
 The closest things to a ‘special’ tool you’ll need is a hobby knife (“X-Acto knife”), but you can always sub some other type of blade.
 A box cutter or pocket knife could work, too.
 If you can can roll out little ‘snakes’ of clay à la kindergarten, you can make this polymer clay rainbow!

 - Polymer clay!
 As always, I recommend Premo!
 Sculpey, but any brand will work.
 Premo! and other ‘premium’ brands are more durable, which means your necklace is less likely to break.
 You don’t have to make a traditional rainbow – you can use whatever colors you like.
 If you want a wide variety of colors, a sampler pack like this one is a great place to start!
+(2019 update: At this time, the sampler pack listing is showing some strange options.
+Choose the “units” choice at the bottom of the dropdown menu for the normal price and Prime shipping!)

 - I started by picking out ‘traditional’ rainbow colors and realized I didn’t like them together.
 I took a little artistic license and ended up with five colors I liked together + a shimmery white for my cloud.
 Feel free to experiment to fid the color combination you like best!